 The Waste Planning Authority has been pro-actively engaged by the applicant to date and it is not considered the delay has not been caused for ill-reason.
-Accordingly, it is considered appropriate to consent to the extension as requested.
+Accordingly, it is considered appropriate, particularly in the current circumstances (COVID-19 pandemic), to consent to the extension as requested.

-That subject to the completion, within 6 months, of a legal agreement pursuant to Section 106 of the Town and Country Planning Act 1990 (as amended) requiring a financial guarantee to secure the removal of the recycling facility and restoration of the site, as per the approved details, within 10 years of commencement;
+That subject to the completion, within three months, of a legal agreement pursuant to Section 106 of the Town and Country Planning Act 1990 (as amended) requiring a financial guarantee to secure the removal of the recycling facility and restoration of the site, as per the approved details, within 10 years of commencement;